 What is on-page SEO?

-On-page SEO describes practices used on your website to attract the attention of search engines and visitors.
-It also includes everything involved in creating an enjoyable user experience for your readers.
+On-page SEO describes practices used on your website that users can see to attract the attention of search engines and visitors.
+It also includes everything involved in creating the best possible user experience for readers.
 Understanding on-page tactics is key to understanding SEO in general and how it works.
 Some best practices for on-page SEO include the following:

-- Writing well-developed content that is fresh, original, and provides real value to users.
+- Write well-developed content that is fresh, original and provides real value to users.

 - Use the keyword in the URL, titles, subtitles, and body copy.

-- Writing descriptive and engaging meta descriptions and titles to clarify content and encourage clicks from the search engine results page.
+- Write descriptive and engaging meta descriptions and titles to clarify content and encourage clicks from the search engine results page.

-- Using a good layout that makes it easy for visitors to read and digest the content.
+- Use a digestible layout that makes it easy for visitors to read your content.

-- Setting alt text on images that includes the topic keyword.
+- Optimize alt text and file names on images that includes the topic keyword.

-An SEO example is off-page SEO which refers to practices and techniques that you use to show the value of your website throughout the digital ecosystem.
-These factors show search engines how your site fits with the rest of the web and how reputable other sites view it to be.
-Improving your off-page SEO practices to gain a leg up on your competition:
+Off-page SEO refers to practices and techniques that you use to show the value of your website throughout the digital ecosystem.
+Off-page SEO shows search engines how your site fits with the rest of the web and how reputable other sites view it to be.
+Use the following off-page SEO practices to gain a leg up on your competition:

 - Cultivate high quality backlinks from other websites - learn how in this whitepaper.